BeeGroup-cimne/ENMA/enma_code/installing-no-ambari.md

    ip address
    ```
    If they are not, connect them depending on their linux distribution.

+   *Check the name on the private network interface*

 4. mount the HDD of the nodes
     ```bash